dgaydukov/cert-aws/sa/files/sa.md

 * on-premise read replica - use `mysqldump` to make initial transfer and create VPN connection, so data transfer is secured Although [mysql supports replication over ssl](https://www.howtoforge.com/how-to-set-up-mysql-database-replication-with-ssl-encryption-on-centos-5.4), [rds doesn't support this yet](https://serverfault.com/questions/816863/aws-rds-mysql-replication-with-user-with-require-ssl) so make sure if you replicate outside vpc to secure connection.
-Although you can use read replica for HA, it's recommended to use multi-AZ, cause it's synchronous and would guarantee that in case of fail, db in another AZ is most up-to-date (with read replica you can get some lag, and ended up with stale data on promoting it to master).
+Although you can use read replica for HA, it's recommended to use multi-AZ, cause it's synchronous and would guarantee that in case of fail, db in another AZ is most up-to-date (with read replica you can get some lag, and ended up with stale data when promoting it to master).
 Enhanced monitoring - allows you to view all metrics with 1 sec granularity.
 Get current database `SELECT DATABASE() FROM DUAL;`.
 RDS Proxy - database proxy that helps:
 * pooling & sharing db connections (useful for serverless, when you constantly open and close connections)
 * reduce db failover time for 66%
 * enforce IAM access to db
-When you reboot you can option to restart rds in new AZ There are 3 types of groups:
+There are 3 types of groups:
 * Subnet group - a list of VPC subnets (you should have at least 2 subnets in 2 different AZ) where rds would create your db.
 * PG (Parameter Group) - a list of db config values that can be applied to 1 or many rds instances (for example you can increase a number of connections to rds here).
 You can't modify default PG (that would be created when you create db instance).
 If you want custom params add them to new pg and associate it with db.
-* OP (Option group) - a list of features that are available for db instance.
-By default empty op is assigned when you create db, you can't modify it, but you can create new op - add options, and assign it to db.
+* OG (Option group) - a list of features that are available for db instance.
+By default empty OG is assigned when you create db, you can't modify it, but you can create new OG - add options, and assign it to db.
     There are 2 types of options:
-    * persistent - can't be removed from an op while DB instances are associated with this op
+    * persistent - can't be removed from an OG while DB instances are associated with this OG
-    * permanent - can never be removed from
+    * permanent - can never be removed from OG
     There are 2 options available for mysql (for other engines other options available):
     * MariaDB Audit Plugin - records db activity like users logging or queries
-    * MySQL memcached - enables apps to use InnoDB tables in a manner similar to NoSQL key-value data stores You can enable encryption when you create db, but once created you can't enable it.
+    * MySQL memcached - enables apps to use InnoDB tables in a manner similar to NoSQL key-value data stores You can set encryption only on creating, once created you can set it to use encryption, also if you created encrypted you can disable it.
 So if you create unencrypted db and want to turn on encryption you have to take snapshot encrypt it and create new encrypted db from it, then remove old db.
 If encryption is enabled you can't disable it after db creation, yet you can create unencrypted db.
 Same holds true for read replica.
 For encrypted db only encrypted read replica is possible (there is no way to have encrypted read-replica for unencrypted db or vice versa).
 Not all ec2 types [support encryption](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Availability)
 IAM db auth - you can add db user and use iam user to authenticate to your db.
-You still have your initial username/password and can you them to access db, but you can also use temporary tokens generated by `aws rds generate-db-auth-token` command to get token and to access your db using this token (token would be valid for 15 min).
+You still have your initial username/password and can use them to access db, but you can also use temporary tokens generated by `aws rds generate-db-auth-token` command to get token and to access your db using this token (token would be valid for 15 min).
 On-premise to rds data migration:
 * copy dump to s3 and from s3 import into rds (you can also use ec2, but create new ec2 for this purpose in to wise, yet this would work: copy dump to ec2 within same vpc as rds, go to ec2, connect from there to rds, and pump data into rds)
 * use DMS for more complex scenario
-You can create encrypted rds only during creation time.
-If you created unencrypted db and want to encrypt it you should:
-* create db snapshot
-* copy snapshot
-* encrypt copied snapshot
-* recreate encrypted db from encrypted snapshot
-If you have problems with writes and need more capacity you have 2 options:
+If you have problems with writes and need more capacity you have 3 options:
 * use sqs queue to offload writes, if you need to continue to use your current db
-* switch to dynamoDB (if you don't need relational model) Sharding (horizontal partitioning/scaling) - split data into smaller subsets and distribute them across a number of physically separated db servers (shards).
+* switch to dynamoDB (if you don't need relational model)
+* use sharding (horizontal partitioning/scaling) - split data into smaller subsets and distribute them across a number of physically separated db servers (shards).
 You can take a look here [mysql sharding example](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#mysql-sharding) with java/spring.
 Share-nothing model - each shard has same hardware and db engine configuration, but they don't know about each other.
 So there is no single point of failure, if one shard is down, no other shards affected.
 Disadvantage - because data now separated between shards, you have to re-design your query approach.
 Because of this sharding is not best solution for OLAP.